-People who get type 1 diabetes were born with a genetic predisposition to it.
-Not everyone born with this predisposition gets diabetes, however.
-In fact, if an identical twin has diabetes, the other twin gets it only about half the time.
+People who get type 1 were born with a genetic predisposition to it.
+Not everyone born with this predisposition gets the disease, however.
+In fact, if an identical twin has it, the other twin gets it only about half the time.

 Immune-mediated or type 1 diabetes most often strikes young people, especially between the ages of 5 and 7 (when viruses run through the schools), or at the time of puberty (when so many hormones change).
 For this reason, it used to be called juvenile-onset diabetes.

-About 0.4% of the general public (or one out of 250) will eventually develop type 1 diabetes.
+About 0.4% of the general public (or one out of 250) will eventually develop type 1.

-According to the National Diabetes Information Clearinghouse, just over 175,000 children under age 20 in the United States have diabetes.
+According to the National Diabetes Information Clearinghouse, just over 175,000 children under age 20 in the United States have the disease.

 About 800,000 people in the United States now have type 1 diabetes.